Gaining weight from running is probably not what you expected (or hoped for) when you got into the sport.

 Your muscles will not develop properly, since they need healthy levels of carbohydrates and fats to use for energy.
 When you push yourself past those healthy limits, you end up with lifelong injuries.

-Here are two ways you can still get a calorie deficit – and lose weight – from running.
+Here are two ways you can still generate a calorie deficit – and lose weight – from running.

 The best way to run farther, faster, and lose weight, is by incorporating strength training into your running routine.
-When you build muscle, you burn fat, which in turn tones your body and makes you look more ‘fit.’
+When you build muscle, you burn more calories and body fat, which in turn tones your body and makes you look more ‘fit.’

-As I mentioned above, building muscle could make you gain weight, but focusing on the number on the scale should never be the most important metric.
+As I mentioned above, building muscle can make you gain weight, but focusing on the number on the scale should never be the most important metric.

 See our weightlifting guide for runners – it’s our recommended approach for strength training effectively.